2/2 Multisig

 This includes the PRIVATE view key, so needs to be disclosed only to that multisig wallet's participants

-Person B will copy the Multisig…...eJi4FS and send it to person A through a private communication channel.
+Person B will copy the Multisig…...eJi4FS and send it to person A through a confidential communication channel.

 Step 2 Create Multisig Wallets